rbedia/osmbox/README.md

 # osmbox
-Docker images for creating an OpenStreetMap tile server
+Docker images for creating an OpenStreetMap tile server.

+## Components

+* osmbox-db - PostgreSQL database server with PostGIS and hstore.
+* osmbox-import - Imports OSM data into PostgreSQL using imposm.
+* osmbox-style - Converts CartoCSS to Mapnik format.
+* osmbox-tile - Runs a tile server using Apache, mod_tile, renderd, and Mapnik.

 ## Usage